 NOTE 2 – The above procedure to switch to a 40 MHz operating bandwidth is likely to be understood by HT STAs as a switch to a 20 MHz bandwidth since they are not required to recognize the Channel Switch Wrapper element.

 When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth, either in conjunction with a channel switch or alone, either a) both the Secondary Channel Offset element and the Wide Bandwidth Channel Switch element or b) a Channel Switch Wrapper element that contains both a Secondary Channel Offset subelement and the Wide Bandwidth Channel Switch subelement shall be present in the same frame as the Channel Switch Announcement element or Extended Channel Switch Announcement element.
-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz by using the Extended Channel Switch Announcement element, the value of the New Operating Class field identifies the primary 40 MHz channel.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz by using the Extended Channel Switch Announcement element or Extended Channel Switch Announcement frame, a) the value of the New Operating Class field identifies the primary 40 MHz channel and b) Operating triplets within the New Country subelement or element respectively indicates additional operating class(es) for the switched BSS.

 The Wide Bandwidth Channel Switch element or subelement shall not be present in a frame or element unless the Secondary Channel Offset element or subelement is also present, respectively.